ThangaAyyanar/swift/Tricks/cheatsheet.md

 Tableview.rowHeight = UITableViewAutomaticDimension . // in view did load
 Tableview.estimatedRowHeight = newValue

+and also we need to return UITableViewAutomaticDimension for heightForRowAt function

 //well this will change the height of table
 ```